ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/1_DowloadingGameMaker.md

 1. Select "View Downloads" under the download section
 1. Select Windows or Mac depending on your machine

-> NOTE: Game Maker is free to download regardless of the product you choose, we'll need to login later for Game Maker to know which version we're using
+> NOTE: Game Maker is free to download regardless of which subscription you chose, we'll need to login later for Game Maker to know which exports you have access to

 ## Installing Game Maker Studio (for Windows)